lemocla/Codzilla/README.md

     #### **Difference to design**

-     - The notification layout differs from wireframes and feature shorter messags without any imagery.
+     - The notification layout differs from wireframes and feature shorter messages without any imagery.
      - Filters to search area were not implemented at this stage.

 - ## **Design**